IntersectMBO/plutus/doc/plutus/explanations/order-book-pattern.rst

 What is the order book pattern?
 ===============================

 The order book pattern is a way of organising distributed applications on :term:`Cardano`.
-The key idea of the order book pattern is to materialise actions that act on some state as :term:`UTXOs <UTXO>` on the :term:`ledger`, and to leave the spending of those UTXOs (applying the action to the state) to a third party.
+The key idea of the order book pattern is to materialise *actions* that act on some state as :term:`UTXOs <UTXO>` on the :term:`ledger`, separating them from the state they act on.
+The spending of those UTXOs (applying the action to the state) can be performed by an untrusted third party.
 The pattern is helpful for designing applications that follow the :ref:`scalability_guidelines`.

 Example: Distributed exchange